Audi A2

-The Audi A2 (internally designated Typ 8Z) is a compact MPV-styled supermini car produced by the German manufacturer Audi from November 1999 (for the 2000 model year) to August 2005.
+The Audi A2 (internally designated Typ 8Z) is a compact MPV-styled supermini car produced by the German manufacturer Audi, produced from November 1999 (for the 2000 model year) to August 2005.

 It is a five-door hatchback with four or five seats.

 Based on the Audi Al_{2} concept car first shown at the Frankfurt Motor Show in 1997, the A2 was notable for being constructed from aluminium, which made it lightweight and alongside its efficient engines made it highly fuel efficient.

-Sales were disappointing, and the car was taken out of production in 2005.

 History

 The A2 was produced at Audi's "aluminium" Neckarsulm plant in Germany on a special line purpose-built for it.
 It was the first five-door vehicle on sale in Europe with an average fuel consumption less than 3 L/100 km, although these figures only applied to the special "3L" version with a diesel engine, automatic gearbox, stop-start system, less power and narrower tyres.
 Due to its construction, the average A2 weighs 830 kg.
 The last A2s to be produced were built in August 2005.